Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Real Data Analysis

 \subsection{Georgia Housing Cost Data}

-In this section, the proposed methodology is used to analyze the factors on monthly housing cost in Georgia.
-The dataset can be accessed at \url{www.healthanalytics.gatech.edu}.
+The Georgia monthly housing dataset can be accessed at \url{https://github.com/ys-xue/Bayesian-clustered-coefficients-regression -ACAC} in \texttt{.csv} format.
+The original data source is \url{www.healthanalytics.gatech.edu}, which contains visualizations of data concerning multiple dimensions of Georgia.
 For each of the 159 counties, the median monthly housing cost for occupied housing units is observed.
-In addition, several independent variables are available: the unemployment percentage for adults between 18 and 64 years of age ($X_1$), the average per individual real and personal property taxes ($X_2$), the median home market value in thousand dollars ($X_3$), the White race population percentage ($X_4$), the median age ($X_5$), and population size in thousands ($X_6$).
+In addition, several independent variables are available: the unemployment percentage for adults between 18 and 64 years of age ($X_1$), the average per individual real and personal property taxes ($X_2$), the median home market value in thousand dollars ($X_3$), the White race population percentage ($Z_1$), the median age ($Z_2$), and population size in thousands ($Z_3$).

 In our analysis, the first three economy-related covariates, $X_1$, $X_2$ and $X_3$, are used in the spatial regression part, while the remaining three demographic covariates are used in constructing the covariance matrix of spatial random effects.
 The final model is written as, for $i=1,\cdots, 159$,